 And with the number of modes of online communication available to customers, their opinion can reach thousands of people who could become users of your product in a matter of minutes.

-For instance, if you delight your customer with product documentation, they might repay you with glowing recommendations like the one below.
+For example, when your product documentation delights a customer, they may reward you with glowing recommendations like the one below.

 Source: Twitter